klashdevelopment/Mika-Roblox/docs/index.md

 Mika supports [Roblox](https://github.com/klashdevelopment/Mika-Roblox), [Muck](https://github.com/klashdevelopment/Mika), [Unity](https://github.com/klashdevelopment/Mika-Others), and [multipurpose games](#).
 With documentation for [our roblox scripts](https://pages.klash.dev/Mika-Roblox) and [our roblox libraries](https://pages.klash.dev/Mika-Roblox/libs).

-# NO SCRIPTS ARE GUARENTEED TO WORK.
-MIKA ROBLOX IS UNMAINTAINED WITH THE UNRELIABILITY OF EXECUTORS.

 ## Loading
 All of Mika's scripts are in a bundle, MikaHub.
 ```lua